ONSdigital/dp-search-api/README.md

 ###### Prerequisites

-Before attempting the following steps please make sure you have dp tool setup locally.For more info on setting up the dp tool: https://github.com/ONSdigital/dp-cli#build-and-run
+Before attempting the following steps please make sure you have dp tool setup locally.
+For more info on setting up the dp tool: https://github.com/ONSdigital/dp-cli#build-and-run

 ###### Steps